vistadataproject/vistadataproject.github.io/demo2/location.md

 ![](imagesLocn/LocnZZIOW_C&P_JENSENMU.png)

-Note that inactivate dates may happen long after a locations lack of use - Mr Jensen's workload timeline shows that December 2008 was his last month but it took over a year for a system administrator to inactivate his location.
+Note that inactivate dates may happen long after a location is no longer in use - Mr Jensen's workload timeline shows that December 2008 was his last month but it took over a year for a system administrator to inactivate his location.

 ![](imagesLocn/LocnZZIOW_C&P_JENSEN_TIMELINE.png)